 Video conferencing is essential – especially in the era of COVID-19.
-But even as many states begin the process of re-opening, many companies are realizing that the convenience and flexibility that video conferencing offers could continue to be an asset in the future.
+But even as some states begin the process of re-opening, many companies are realizing that the convenience and flexibility that video conferencing offers could continue to be an asset in the future.
 Still, finding a video conferencing platform that offers the right combination of affordability, convenience, and quality can be challenging.

 At TSP, we recognize that there are lots of video conferencing platforms on the market today, and making sense of which platforms are the most popular and which are the best for your business can be time-consuming and expensive.
 So, we’re here to simplify the process of identifying the right video conferencing platform for your business by offering insights into four of the top options available.